Orforglipron: what to know about this new oral GLP-1 for weight loss

 Key details to know about this next-gen GLP-1 receptor agonist:

 • It’s a once-daily pill that doesn’t require any fasting.
-The current GLP-1 pill option, oral semaglutide or Rybelsus, must be taken on an empty stomach with a small amount of water, followed by a 30-minute wait before any other pills, food, or drinks.
-(FYI, Rybelsus is approved for type 2 diabetes, not weight loss.)
+The current GLP-1 pill option, oral semaglutide (the Wegovy pill or Rybelsus), must be taken on an empty stomach with a small amount of water, followed by a 30-minute wait before any other pills, food, or drinks.

 • Orforglipron is not a peptide.
 Most GLP-1 medications are peptides that are easily damaged by digestive enzymes and poorly absorbed in the gut.
 As such, the injection route works better for current GLP-1 drugs.
 Orforglipron is a non-peptide.
 Its molecular structure allows it to stay more stable and better absorbed through the gut.